-By mixing and matching your question set, you have a great deal of flexibility in your survey program.
-However, this does not come at the expense of validity.
-Since NBRI’s questions have been written by psychologists and tested on millions of people, they are valid and reliable questions.
-Furthermore, reliance on these standardized questions gives you the ability to compare your scores against others who have used the exact same questions.
-In this way, you can form a relative understanding of your performance through a process called benchmarking.
+NBRI’s questions have been written by psychologists and tested on millions of people.
+They are valid and reliable questions.
+Reliance on these standardized questions gives you the ability to compare your scores against others who have used the same questions.
+In this way, you can compare your performance to that of your competitors through a process called benchmarking.

-Keep action at the forefront of your mind.
-Many well-intentioned people initiate a survey program to enact change, but begin to lose sight of this objective as they become entrenched in question development.
-Don’t let yourself become distracted.
-As you work through the question set, continually ask yourself how you would react if you encountered low scores for each specific question you include on your survey.
+1. Keep action at the forefront of your mind.
+Continually ask yourself how you would react if you encountered low scores for each specific question you include on your survey.

-Ask the appropriate amount of questions.
-A survey should be comprehensive, yet economical.
-Ultimately, the amount of questions you ask will depend on the population being surveyed.
-If respondents are gifting their time to complete the survey, we should be considerate of that and keep the survey relatively brief.
-Generally speaking, employee surveys will be longer than customer and market research surveys, because there are more facets of the organization to address.
+3. Ask the appropriate amount of questions.
+Generally speaking, employee surveys will be longer than customer and market research surveys.
 Since every question takes up ‘space’ on the survey, we must ensure we ask valuable questions.

-Customer characteristics such as zip code, age group or gender, customer income, the average spend of a customer, or the frequency by which they use their service or goods.
+- Customer characteristics such as zip code, age group or gender, customer income, the average spend of a customer, or the frequency by which they use your service or goods.